Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

 ### Data Structure

-For technically minded users, here's the complete schema for data files:
+For technically minded users, here's the complete schema for data files (See Abramson et al. 2025):

 ```python
 # Updated schema with Python typing